prakhar-gupta8/INMAS-python-workshop/README.md

 [https://github.com/INMAS-Math/Workshop-V-01.git](https://github.com/INMAS-Math/Workshop-V-01.git)

 Click on the code icon to get a zip file containing all the material.
-Alternatively, you can use a command line and `git` to clone the code as follows:
+Alternatively, you can use a command line and `git` to download the code as follows:

 `git download https://github.com/INMAS-Math/Workshop-V-01.git`